vihuvac/cms-project/README.md

 What's inside?
 --------------

-The website comes pre-configured with the following bundles:
+This project comes pre-configured with the following bundles:

 * Bundles from Symfony Standard distribution
 * SonataAdminBundle - The missing Symfony2 Admin Generator